smartmeio/arancino-library/README.md

 | `206`             | **KO** - Generic Redis Error                       |

 ### Commands and Protocol
-As exaplained above, when make a call to api function, a command is sent over the `SerialUSB` and a response is recevied:
+As exaplained above, when an API function is called, a command is sent over the `SerialUSB` and a response is received.
-In the next paragraphs, for semplicity we are considering each command returns OK response and even the following rappresentation for *Separator Codes*:
+In the next paragraphs, for simplicity we are considering each command returns an OK response and the following representation for *Separator Codes*:
 - Command Sepatator → `4`  → `#`
 - End of transmission → `30`  →` @`